soarce-qa/soarce-client-php/README.md

 ### DO NOT USE IN PRODUCTION!

 Althought there will be security measures in place, include this library only as a --dev dependency.
-The intended use is local development or use within a CI/CD pipeling.
+The intended use is local development or use within a CI/CD pipeline.
 See documentation for more advanced examples.

 ## Installation